vicsstar/nifty-client/README.md

 - Run `yarn` or `yarn install` to install all the dependencies.
-- The run `yarn start` to start the web application.
+- Then run `yarn start` to start the web application.